miguelangelopereira/my/wordpress-on-iaas-rhel.md

 ```
  ![Screenshot](media/website-on-iaas-http-linux/linuxpoc-6.png)

-# Install httpd on the VMs
+# Install MariaDB and Galera Cluster on the VMs
 From the SSH terminal, execute the following instructions on both servers.

   * Elevate privileges to root